ozimov/spring-boot-email-tools/README.md

 </dependency>
 ```

-Remember that if you import the template-full module, the core module is not required.
+Remember that if you import the template-full module, the core module should not be required.

 ## Usage